 A Corgi Rottweiler is a cross-breed of the Rottweiler and the Corgi.
 Many of these breeds are bred because they have desirable traits from both breeds, making them better suited to being pets.

 The problem with this mix is that it’s not always easy to tell what breed your pup might be.
-Their coats can come in a large variety of colours, even some that you might not expect.
+Their coats can come in a large variety of colors, even some that you might not expect.

 Their ears can also have some variations from either parent breed as well.